Frequently Asked Questions

 State College Underage Drinking Charge Expungement Attorney Generally, a charge of Underage Drinking can be expunged under two circumstances: expungement of "non-conviction" information, meaning charges have been dismissed, withdrawn, or the person was found not guilty expungement of convictions and guilty pleas of Underage Drinking after the person has turned 21-years-old Expungement of Dismissed Charges As an attorney near Penn State University, I see many cases in which students and parents mistakenly think that a charge that is dismissed or withdrawn is removed from government records.
 That is simply not the case.
 The only way to have records destroyed and...
 Learn More

-The party at my place was BYOB, so how can I be charged with Furnishing Alcohol to a Minor?
+The minor had a Fake ID – Can I be charged with Furnishing Alcohol to a Minor?

-How can I be charged with Furnishing when my roomates hosted the party?
+How can I be charged with Furnishing when my roommates hosted the party?

-How can the police prove that I knew that the underage person was not 21 years old and thereby prove me guilty of Furnishing Alcohol to a Minor?
+How can police prove I knew person was under 21 for Furnishing Alcohol to Minor charge?

 How can I be charged with Furnishing Alcohol to a Minor when none of the underage people were charged?